sanyamdtu/mini_instagram_Api_/README.md

 "node app"

 ## Documentation
-Use this doc file for documentation  :- https://drive.google.com/file/d/1WP419mtq61iRt7PtEPzWdRisI_c7LdaE/view?usp=sharing
+Use the pdf file for documentation given in repository